 Light Preferences

 The main thing to remember is that these plants dislike direct light.
-Bright rays can burn the plant tissue.
+Bright rays can burn plant tissue.

 Temperature and Humidity Preferences